 |n/a||Screen Cultures||30 CATs and 15 CATs|

-This course maps today’s post-cinematic screen culture in terms of technologies, politics and aesthetics.
+This module maps today’s post-cinematic screen culture in terms of technologies, politics and aesthetics.
 Inter-disciplinary in its scope, it summons from film and visual studies, critical theory, psychology and philosophy so as to explore how images move and evolve in our screen-saturated world in different contexts, ranging from entertainment and science to the arts, as well as to analyze what kinds of desires, perceptions and affectivities their movement generates.
-The course takes first a genealogical look into the emergence of modernity’s screen culture in the late nineteenth century, charting the economic arrangements, power formations and models of subjectification that were involved in the process of moving images’ becoming the major socio-technological force of modernity.
-Secondly, the course maps the work of screens in our biopolitical era, analyzing how screens, from video games to virtual realities, shape the conditions of agency today.
-Lastly, the course discusses the possibilities of critical practice and thinking through screens, analyzing how artistic creations can recombine and redistribute the sensibilities of our age and thus animate critical consciousness of the present.
-The course requires students to critically reflect on their own relationship to contemporary screen cultures, relationships that may be productive, poetic and arbitrary as much as they are disciplined, rationalised and controlled.
+The module takes first a genealogical look into the emergence of modernity’s screen culture in the late nineteenth century, charting the economic arrangements, power formations and models of subjectification that were involved in the process of moving images’ becoming the major socio-technological force of modernity.
+Secondly, the module maps the work of screens in our biopolitical era, analyzing how screens, from video games to virtual realities, shape the conditions of agency today.
+Lastly, the module discusses the possibilities of critical practice and thinking through screens, analyzing how artistic creations can recombine and redistribute the sensibilities of our age and thus animate critical consciousness of the present.
+The module requires students to critically reflect on their own relationship to contemporary screen cultures, relationships that may be productive, poetic and arbitrary as much as they are disciplined, rationalised and controlled.

 Readings: Jonathan Crary, Suspensions of Perception: Attention, Spectacle, and Modern Culture (Cambridge MA: MIT Press, 1999); Anne Friedberg, The Virtual Window: From Alberti to Microsoft (Cambridge, MA: MIT Press, 2006); W.J.T.
 Mitchell, Cloning Terror: The War of Images, 9/11 to the Present (Chicago: University of Chicago Press, 2011); Mark Hansen, New Philosophy for New Media (Cambridge, MA: MIT Press, 2004); Jacques Ranciere, The Future of the Image (London: Verso, 2007).